 6. Failing To Plan For The Future

 Spend your first six months in business building a foundation for your future business practices.
-You should enter the next stage of with some form of a business plan focusing you on your goals and the direction in which you want your company to go.
+You should enter the next stage with some form of a business plan focusing on your goals and the direction in which you want your company to go.

 Our team discovered a lot of good tips for developing our strategy in Verne Harnish’s book, Scaling Up.
 In fact, we’ve made it required reading for everyone that comes on board.
 It has helped us to think more strategically about our long-term objectives so that we can develop both company and personal goals that will help drive growth.
-Whether we are focusing on what we need to start doing, stop doing and keep doing within our industry, or defining the who, what and when for our strategic priorities, we’ve developed habits that are helping us to better plan for the future of our company.
+Whether we are focusing on what we need to start doing, stop doing and keep doing within our industry, or defining the who, what, and when for our strategic priorities, we’ve developed habits that are helping us to better plan for the future of our company.

 Our recommendation to you is to set time aside to reflect on the past few months of operations and use the lessons you learned to develop a solid plan for the future of your startup.